iamutsab-git/Birthday-Template/README.md

-# Birthday Website 💝
+# Birthday Website

-A beautiful React website to celebrate a special birthday.
+A beautiful React website to celebrate a special birthday of your loved ones.

 ## Features
 - Photo gallery with lightbox